|Kurdistan region of Iraq

 |1H 2014 gross average production

 *Source: RPS Energy.
 Reserves and Resources remaining as at 31 December 2012, adjusted for 2013 production.

 A world-class development project

-On 8 August 2014, Afren announced that it had taken the precautionary step to temporarily suspend operations at the Barda Rash field in light of heightened regional security related issues.
-Working with our local security advisors, Afren isimplementing a phased withdrawal of non-essential field personnel from the Barda Rash field.
-All other Afren operations in the Kurdistan Region of Iraq remain unchanged.
+Post period end on 8 August 2014, Afren announced that it had taken the precautionary step to temporarily suspend operations at the Barda Rash field in light of heightened regional security related issues.
+Working with our local security advisors, Afren implemented a phased withdrawal of non-essential personnel from the field.
 Afren will continue to closely monitor events on the ground in consultation with our security team and the relevant authorities.
 It is expected that Afren will return to field operations as soon as it is prudent to do so.
-The suspension is not expected to have a significant impact on the Group’s cashflow.
+Given the relatively low production to date, the suspension is not expected to have a significant impact on the Group’s cash flow.